When is my Blackboard course available for me?

 Does the guest instructor need to add information/content to the course?

 Then ask your faculty Blackboard Support to request a guest account for this instructor.
+Don't create a guest account yourself in the self service portal, because these accounts don't get access to Blackboard.

 Is it sufficient that the guest instructor can see the information in the course?
 Then consider activating the guest access setting in your course (see below).